 Fort William is a 3-hour drive from Edinburgh or Glasgow, or you can take direct trains and buses from Glasgow.
 If your base is Inverness, Fort William can be reached in 2 hours.

-Things to see and do in Scotland – map
+Things do in Scotland – map

 HOW TO USE THIS MAP: Above you will find a detailed map of Scotland with tips on the best things to do in Scotland.
 Click at the top left of the map to see separate layers with highlighted locations.
 You can hide and show the different layers or click on the icons on the map to see the names of the places mentioned in the Scotland guide.
 If you want to save the map, star it.
 For a larger version, click on the icon in the upper right corner.